hbc/NGS_Data_Analysis_Course/lessons/05_permissions_and_path.md

 .
 ```

-> Modifying Environment Variables
+> #### Modifying Environment Variables
+>

-> If you are interested in adding a new entry to the path variable, the command to use is `import`.
-This command is usually executed as follows: `export PATH=$PATH:~/opt/bin`, which tells the shell to add the ~/opt/bin directory to the end of the preexisiting list within $PATH.
+> If you are interested in adding a new entry to the path variable, the command to use is `export`.
+This command is usually executed as follows:
+`export PATH=$PATH:~/opt/bin`, which tells the shell to add the ~/opt/bin directory to the end of the preexisiting list within $PATH.
 Alternatively, if you use `export PATH=~/opt/bin:$PATH`, the same directory will be added to the beginning of the list.
 The order determines where the shell will look first.